hoytpr/Lacto_genome/plasmid1ab.md

 | 89-1265-447099 (798x) | 277 (492x) | 275 (501x) | 85 (290x) | 75 (274x) |

 (This is a little messy but so is labeling every node and showing images).
-Below we show that with no other options for graph simplification or node splitting the contiguous nodes can be merged resulting in a final graph suggesting two plasmids.
+Below we show that with no other options for graph simplification or node splitting the contiguous nodes can be merged resulting in a final graph suggesting two plasmids
 with shared homology (shared nodes are labeled) as the final product of our analyses.

 ![our analyses](/fig/Plasmid1ab-simplified_graphs.png)

 However, it is also possible that these nodes could be split such that a single larger plasmid is the final result.
-Because these structural probabilities are unresolvable, the term "Plasmid-1ab" was deemed most appropriate.
+Because these structural probabilities are unresolvable, the term "Plasmid-1ab" was used.

 These Bandage node names were used to extract Plasmid-1ab reads from the total reads.
 Below we show some of the command-line scripts used to extract the nodes shown from the bandage image, and then